yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 ## A Blog

 We saw how to retrieve %http parameters.
-Now we should save thing inside a database.
+It is the time to save things into a database.

-Add some routes inside `config/routes`:
+As before add some routes inside `config/routes`:

 <pre>
 /blog               BlogR       GET POST